9 entrepreneurship learning communities leading the industry forward

 - Sharing other learnings, from AMAs to mock pitches to a knowledge hub with community-pooled resources

-Not all founders are adults with college degrees or years of work experience.
-FutureFounders champions the youth founders who are growing tomorrow’s business landscape.
+Not all founders are adults or business professionals with college degrees or years of work experience.
+FutureFounders champions the youth founders who are growing tomorrow's business landscape.
 Starting as early as middle school through age 30, FutureFounders curates a community and resources designed for that age group.

 K-12 education isn't exempt from its share of learning setbacks.
 Immersing kids even at a young age to hands-on learning and practical use cases only sets them up to be better equipped and more informed as they get older.
 Plus, teaching kids to learn for the betterment of their lives and not simply for the sake of learning is a skill that's invaluable at any age.